 What is a Compositor?

-- Knowledge of the CG process
+- Intimate knowledge of the CG process from start to finish.

-- Good communicator
+- Good eye for detail.

-How To Become a Compositor
+How to Become a Compositor

 - After Effects